 While the construction industry historically has paid the highest effective tax rate of any economic sector in the country, with the passage of the Tax Cuts and Jobs Act (H.R.
-1), a clear majority of construction companies will benefit from the new 20 percent deduction for qualified pass-through income.
+1), a clear majority of construction companies will benefit from the new 20 percent deduction for qualified business income for pass-throughs.
 Along with the largest corporate rate cut in U.S. history to 21 percent, the doubling of the estate tax exemption to $11 million, reductions to individual tax rates, and changes to various accounting methods, the bill will ease burdens on the construction industry, family owned businesses and hardworking Americans.

-• Repeal of the alternative minimum tax (AMT) for individuals.
+- Repeal of the alternative minimum tax for individuals.

 The new tax code contains a 20 percent tax deduction for pass through businesses that will result in many small businesses paying a much lower effective tax rate, which allows them to grow their businesses, pay better wages and support their communities.
 Small businesses also can immediately write off the cost of new equipment, further encouraging growth.